ynput/OpenPype/website/docs/artist_hosts_maya.md

 ### Attaching render to subset

-You can create render that will be attached to another subset you are publishing, rather than being published on it's own.
+You can create render that will be attached to another subset you are publishing, rather than being published on its own.
 Let's assume, you want to render a model turnaround.
 In the scene from where you want to publish your model create *Render subset*.
-Prepare your render layer as needed and then drag model subset (maya set node) under corresponding `LAYER_` set under *Render instance*.
+Prepare your render layer as needed and then drag model subset (Maya set node) under corresponding `LAYER_` set under *Render instance*.
 During publish, it will submit this render to farm and after it is rendered, it will be attached to your model subset.

 ## Render Setups

 ### Publishing Render Setups

-Pype can publish whole **Render Settings** setup.
+OpenPype can publish whole **Render Settings** setup.
 You can then version in and load it to any Maya scene.
 This helps TDs to distribute per asset/shots render settings for Maya.

-To publish render settings, go **Pype → Create...** and select **Render Setup Preset**.
+To publish render settings, go **OpenPype → Create...** and select **Render Setup Preset**.

 In your scene will appear set `rendersetup<subset>`.
 This one has no settings, only its presence in scene will trigger publishing of render settings.